kks32/phd-thesis-template/README.md

 ## TODO list

+*  Make example thesis a document on how to use the template and include general guidelines and good  practices.

 --------------------------------------------------------------------------------
 ## ChangeLog
+### 2013/12/07 - Version 1.0 Beta Release 9.0
+> Commit
+*   Wider text area (75% of page size), support for separate abstract for submission to the Student Registry

 ### 2013/12/05 - Version 1.0 Beta Release 8.0
 > Commit 324d1a5609992028afb109b424573cd3a5e31849
 *   Update class file to support dvips driver when using dvi > PS output in hyperTeX.
 Removed deprecated codes from Declaration and class files